 During the 20th Century, the city limits of Richardson expanded and population increased.
 In 1952 Richardson had a population of 1,288 and forty-five businesses, and by 1961 the population was 16,810.
 During this time, technological industries such as Collins Radio and Texas Instruments brought tremendous residential and business growth to the City.
 To respond to the rapid growth, the City developed its first Comprehensive Plan in 1962, which acknowledged the importance of Richardson's Central Business District and suggested this area may need to be expanded as the City grows.

 In 2009, the City Council adopted a new Comprehensive Plan, which identified the Main Street area as one of the six “Enhancement/Redevelopment” zones to address the challenges many first-tier suburbs were facing due to aging development and infrastructure.
 In 2012, the City began a community vision and market study for Main Street and Central Expressway corridors.
 This study included numerous public meetings with residents and stakeholders and resulted in two rezoning initiatives that were adopted by City Council in 2015 and 2016.

-Today, this area is known as The Core and includes Richardson's Downtown, along with Richardson Heights, Interurban, Lockwood, and Chinatown areas.
-The Core is undergoing major changes with projects ranging from a new public safety campus and public art projects, roadway and pedestrian improvements along Main Street and Greenville Avenue, and creative adaptive reuse projects in Lockwood.
+Today, this area is known as The CORE District and includes Richardson's Downtown, Heights, Interurban, Lockwood and Chinatown neighborhoods.
+The CORE District is undergoing major changes with projects ranging from a new public safety campus and public art projects, roadway and pedestrian improvements along Main Street and Greenville Avenue to creative adaptive reuse projects in Lockwood.
 As growth and transformation occurs, this area continues to serve as the eclectic heart of Richardson with independently owned and operated businesses and services.